briehman/pta-phonebook/README.md

 ### Format the data

-1. Take the generated skeleton file and upload it to Google Sheets.
+1. Take the generated skeleton file and import it to a new Google Sheets file.
-2. Name the file WHS PTA Phone Book 20XX-20YY with the correct years
-3. Update the class column widths
-   - When Google Sheets converts from Excel to Google Sheets it does not respect the column width.
-Change column B to width 128 pixels and column D to 250.
-     I recorded a macro while doing this and ran it across all the class worksheets.
-4. Copy the Staff and PTA worksheets you had generated into this new sheet
-5. Spot check the worksheets to ensure they are accurate
+2. Spot check the worksheets to ensure they are accurate
+3. Print preview to ensure each worksheet fits on one page with 0.25" margins

 ### Produce a PDF